Stella Bruzzi

-Stella Bruzzi, FBA (born 28 January 1962) is an Italian-born British scholar of film and media studies and currently Dean of Arts and Humanities at University College London.
+Stella Bruzzi, FBA (born 28 January 1962) is an Italian-born British scholar of film and media studies and currently Executive Dean of Arts and Humanities at University College London.

 Career

 From 2006 to 2017, Bruzzi was Professor of Film and Television Studies at the University of Warwick.
 In 2017, she moved to University College London, where she is Executive Dean of its Faculty of Arts and Humanities.
 She has previously taught at the University of Manchester and at Royal Holloway, University of London.

 Honours

 In 2013, Bruzzi was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.